 A few years ago, Vladimir Putin delivered a national address that, among other things, touted a number of new and highly advanced Russian missile systems.
 Although he discussed a number of missiles, it was the nuclear-powered cruise missile NATO has dubbed the SSC-X-9 Skyfall (known in Russia as the 9M730 Burevestnick) that caught the most attention.

 The idea of a nuclear-powered cruise missile wasn’t particularly new.
 The United States experimented with nuclear propulsion systems in the 1950s, but scrapped the effort out of concerns that the nuclear-system could spread radiation on anything below its flight path.
 Concerns about the safety of such a propulsion system were once again brought to light last year after one nuclear-powered Skyfall cruise missile went missing after its nuclear engine failed to fire up and the missile fell into the ocean.
 Another explosion at Russia’s Nenoska test range was believed to have involved the same missile.
 It reportedly killed five to seven scientists.

 American intelligence agencies have spoken publicly about Putin’s “invincible” missile, pointing out that thus far, the nuclear propulsion system has failed to propel the missile in every test launch Russia has attempted.

 The Flying AK-47 (Shotgun Drone)

-Last year, Russian media unveiled what they claimed would be a game-changing technology: a new drone that, at first glance, appeared to be equipped with an AK-47, but that later turned out to be intended for use with an AK-style Carbine Vepr-12 Hummer 12 gauge shotgun.
+In 2019, Russian media unveiled what they claimed would be a game-changing technology: a new drone that, at first glance, appeared to be equipped with an AK-47, but that later turned out to be intended for use with an AK-style Carbine Vepr-12 Hummer 12 gauge shotgun.
 The small drone was reminiscent of a remote-controlled airplane, with what looked like a standard issue rifle occupying the majority of the fuselage.
 Of course, building an aircraft around a weapons system worked for the A-10 Thunderbolt II, but a 12-gauge shotgun is no GAU-8 Avenger.